fabianlindfors/reshape/README.md

 ### Preparing your application

 Reshape relies on your application using a specific schema.
 When establishing the connection to Postgres in your application, you need to run a query to select the most recent schema.
-This query can be generated using: `reshape generate-schema-query`.
+This query can be generated using: `reshape schema-query`.

-To pass it along to your application, you can for example use an environment variable in your run script: `RESHAPE_SCHEMA_QUERY=$(reshape generate-schema-query)`.
+To pass it along to your application, you can for example use an environment variable in your run script: `RESHAPE_SCHEMA_QUERY=$(reshape schema-query)`.
 Then in your application:

 ```python
 # Example for Python